release-engineering/pubtools-content-gateway/docs/entrypoints_reference.rst

 YAML file formats
 ***********************
-One can Add, Update and Delete the contents from CGW The YAML file can consist details of Products, Versions and Files.
+One can Add, Update and Delete the contents from CGW.
+The YAML file can consist details of Products, Versions and Files.

 The user can pass a single or multiple records of product, version and file in a single YAML file.